 National Union of Lagos State Students (NULASS) and National Association of Nigerian Students (NANS), Lagos axis, have called on Lagos State Governor, His Excellency Akinwunmi Ambode to pay the State Bursary and scholarship dues for Lagosian schooling all over the federation.

-As failure to pay the dues within seven days, according to them will result in a peaceful protest to the state governor’s office in Alausa, Ikeja.
+As failure to pay the dues within seven days, according to them will result to a peaceful protest to the state governor’s office in Alausa, Ikeja.

 In a statement signed Daniju Sultan, NASS president and Moses Adewale, NANS Joint Committee Chairman, respectively, the bodies said that the inability of the state government to pay the above dues have caused untold hardships for the students in not paying their fess and buying of study materials.